Animal World USA is pleased to be presenting...

 Statewide Publicity Campaign

 Publicity will help insure that the news gets to media outlets.
-Please consider adding information about NJ Week for the Animals to your organization or group's newsletter and website.
-Help us reach everyone in New Jersey!
+Please consider adding information about Virginia Week for the Animals to your organization or group's newsletter and website.
+Help us reach everyone in Virginia!

 Other Ways Businesses Can Participate